 Carly Watters – Senior Literary Agent and Senior Advisor

 Carly is currently acquiring both fiction and non-fiction.
 In terms of fiction, she is seeking women’s fiction, upmarket adult, commercial adult, domestic suspense, literary mystery and thrillers, historical, contemporary romance, and smart book club fiction.
 In terms of non-fiction, she is looking for pop science, business, psychology, cookbooks, unique memoirs, lifestyle (health, wellness, relationships, parenting), narrative, and platform based non-fiction (must have demonstrable expertise and a quantifiable market).
 If you would like to send a query to Carly, please review our submission guidelines below.
-For fiction queries, please format email subjects as “Fiction: TITLE / GENRE / AUTHOR NAME” and non-fiction queries as “Non-Fiction: TOPIC / TITLE / AUTHOR NAME”.
+For fiction queries, please format email subjects as “Fiction: TITLE / GENRE / CREATOR NAME” and non-fiction queries as “Non-Fiction: TOPIC / TITLE / CREATOR NAME”.
 If you would like to learn more about her, please click or tap here.

 Maria Vicente – Senior Literary Agent and Advisor